swayam131/Bead-spring-polymer/README.md

-# Chromatin 3D Structure and Gene Expression Analysis
+# Chromatin 3D Structure and Gene Expression Simulation

 This project reconstructs the 3D structure of chromatin from HiC contact maps using a Bead-Spring Polymer model.
 It also predicts gene expression levels by analyzing enhancer-promoter (E-P) interactions through a kinetic model.